sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 1. Navigate to **Marketing** and then select **Contacts**.
 1. Click **Create Segment**.
-1. Choose **Segment all contacts** or **Segment an exisiting list**.
+1. Choose **Segment all contacts** or **Segment an existing list**.
 1. Enter a *Segment Name*.
-1. If you chose to segment an existing list, select a list from the *Select List to Segment* drop-down.
+1. To segment an existing list, select a list from the *Select List to Segment* drop-down.
-1. From the *Select Condition* drop-down choose a desired condition or custom field.
+1. From the *Select Condition* drop-down, choose the desired condition or custom field.
 1. From *Select Criteria* drop-dwn choose from a list of available operators based on the chosen condition.

 {% info %}
 The operator tells the segment *how* to apply the condition.
 {% endinfo %}

 Depending on which condition is selected, the operators you can choose from differ.
 The operators assigned to custom fields will depend on the field type (Text, Date, or Number).
-For example, a condition labled "Number” will show `GREATER THAN`, `LESS THAN`, and `EQUALS` as options whereas a “Text” field will show `IS` and `IS NOT` as options.
+For example, a condition labeled "Number” will show `GREATER THAN`, `LESS THAN`, and `EQUALS` as options whereas a “Text” field will show `IS` and `IS NOT` as options.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}